Mushow/PayMyBuddy/README.md

 source ~/.bash_profile
 ```

-Please make sure that the users replace `yourUsername`, `yourPassword`, `yourTestUsername`, and `yourTestPassword` with their actual credentials before saving the file and running the `source` command.
+Please make sure that the users replace `yourUsername`, `yourPassword` with their actual credentials before saving the file and running the `source` command.
 This will ensure that the environment variables are set correctly in their session.

 ## Test Types